-- If a listed chimney and double-wall connector is to be connected to the stove, install all components to the chimney manufacturer's installation requirements.
-(Outside combustion air may be required, consult local building codes.
-See Combustion Air section.) - 2.
-If it is desirable to use smoke pipe in conjunction with the insulated chimney, see step 4. - 3.
+- 1. If a listed chimney and double-wall connector is to be connected to the stove, see MOBILE HOME INSTALLATION section.
+(Outside combustion air may not be required, consult local building codes.) - 2.
+If it is desirable to use single wall connector in conjunction with insulated chimney, see step 4. - 3.
 If a roof or ceiling support is used in the installation, you will find the chimney manufacturer's complete instructions packed with the roof support. - 4.
-To start installing smoke pipe (chimney connector), slip crimped edge of the pipe inside the stove collar.
-Use holes provided in collar to secure pipe with three screws. - 5.
-Install the remaining lengths of pipe one on top of the other to the finished height of the chimney connector and secure to each other with three screws per joint.
+To start installing single wall connector (smoke pipe), slip crimped edge of the pipe inside the stove collar.
+Use holes provided in collar to secure pipe with two screws. - 5.
+Install the remaining lengths of pipe, one on top of the other, to the finished height of the chimney connector and secure to each other.
+When approaching the ceiling, slip the ceiling trim plate and joist shield over the chimney so that after the chimney is extended through the ceiling, the trim plate can be secured to the ceiling.